brooklynrail/brooklynrail-platform/content/events/2022/08/radical-poetry-reading-with-anna-gurton-wachter.md

 ---
 title: "Radical Poetry Reading with Anna Gurton-Wachter "
-deck: featuring Gurton-Wachter and friends
+deck: Featuring Gurton-Wachter and friends
 summary: Anna Gurton-Wachter curates our 102nd Radical Poetry Reading with others to be announced soon.
 people: